org-tigris-jsapar/jsapar/docs/basics_schema.md

 #### Composing quoted values
 If your data might contain characters like the line separator or the cell separator you will need to quote the output when composing a delimited file.
-You activate quoting by specifying the quote character as described above.
-Now you have the option to specify the quoting behavior on each cell by adding the `quotebehavior` attribute like this:
+You have the option to specify the quoting behavior on each cell while composing by adding the `quotebehavior` attribute like this:
 ```xml
 ...
       <cell name="First name" quotebehavior="ALWAYS"/>